pedrocivita/projetoAnaliseWebTxt/README.md

 ## Usage

-1. Open either `projeto.ipynb` or `stockAnalyser.ipynb` in Jupyter Notebook
+1. Open `stockAnalyser.ipynb` in Jupyter Notebook
 2. Run the cells to analyze any S&P 500 stock by providing its ticker symbol
 3. The analysis will provide:
    - Current stock price